Not the actual KC Hall stage; this was the best photo I could find.

 Hey, I’m 67!
 I’ll be able to make that fantastic claim for several more months; but every April, my ability to do math is tested, if you know what I mean. – With that in mind, let me share this additional factoid with you: whenever I happen to see a group of teenagers/millennials having good fun, I say a little prayer of thanks, and then I make a request that whatever is bringing them happiness will continue.
 Because when I was their age, I was having a ball.

 In the mid-60’s, having achieved my teen-aged status, my town of Yakima, WA, and its surrounding area happened to have within its population many great young rock bands.
 On weekend nights, young music fans could choose from several venues where they could hear these bands perform their favorite songs.
 Venues included the Women’s Century Center, Ike High, the YMCA, and the Knights Of Columbus Hall, or KC Hall, as we called it.
 Excepting for Ike High, these venues were located fairly close to downtown Yakima.
 Of them all, the KC Hall was my favorite.
-I believe the old building was located at 302 S. 2nd St. It’s hard to say for certain, in 2016.
-I searched the internet for hours, seeking a photo or some information; all I found was that address.
+It was located on 9th Avenue between Yakima and Summitview, at the bottom of the hill below the Freezer drive-in, to the east a little….

 I remember: every time I was fortunate enough to walk into the even-then old building, I was captured by its special magic.
 I remember the big, old set of wooden stairs we’d descend in order to get to the ballroom where the dances were held.
 The ballroom was so atmospheric — darkened, it was equipped with chairs and little tables for kids who wanted to sit and visit; it had a big, wide dance floor in front of an impressively large stage.
 On many a weekend night, I would sit at one of the tables that offered a view of the top of the stairs, so I could see who was coming in.
 I remember that a group of cool Mexican kids would always come in a little late, dressed to the nines.
 They were definitely the best-dressed kids in the place. — Some of my fellow white kids had whispered to me to watch out for them; that they could get violent.
 Speaking from experience, I can say that this was ignorant, unfair talk.
 I can say that I had a good relationship with the Mexican kids.
 The guy who seemed to be the group’s leader, a well-dressed young man decked out in a full-length top coat, would nod solemnly and politely when he saw me, and I would do the same in return.
 When I look back now, I’m left wishing we could have both been a little braver – so that we could have become pals.
 But instead, we kept a polite distance.